AnthonyWeidner/BIS15LFinalProject_Group1/Anthony | Cancer Type Overview/BIS15L-Final-Project.md

 `<div style="width: 100% ; height: 400px ; text-align: center; box-sizing: border-box; -moz-box-sizing: border-box; -webkit-box-sizing: border-box;" class="muted well">Shiny applications not supported in static R Markdown documents</div>`{=html}

+### We will now analyze the incidences of a multitude of cancer types.